How To Drive A Manual Car For Beginners

 The whole procedure is repeated all over.
 When you have mastered the technique of changing gears 1 and 2 well, you can now proceed to changing into gear 3.
 In the first few driving lessons, you will be taught up to 3rd gear only by your instructor.
 Leave gear 4 until a later date when you are better in driving.

 The above suggestion is mine and mine alone.
 Other driving instructor may have their own ideas.
 They are free to decide otherwise.
+If you are planning to take up driving lesson near where you are staying, check out our resident instructors covering the selected area below:

 Want To Get Your Driving License?